goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 90. Sending a User Into the OAuth Flow

-- In console, get a reference to that Auth instance object.
+- In console, get a reference to that auth instance object.
   ```js
   const auth = gapi.auth2.getAuthInstance()
   ```